The International Meeting of Prayer for Peace "No one is saved alone - Peace and Fraternity" is approaching. We invite you to register and receive all updates | NEWS | COMMUNITY OF SANT'EGIDIO

 In the next few days there will be more updates available - a complete program and a new video.
 So we invite you to subscribe to Youtube channel Sant’Egidio, you will get updates and notifications of live stream on your device.

-In addition, you can put the Fraternity2020 motif on your Facebook profile picture CLICK HERE
+In addition, you can put the Fraternity2020 frame on your Facebook profile picture CLICK HERE

 And that's not all, we will also send information also on these Whatsapp and Telegram groups specially created for the event, click on the icons to join!